alexdowad/bit-twiddle/README.md

 ### Population count

 "Popcount" or "population count" refers to the number of 1 bits in a binary number.
-For example, the popcount of 11 (binary 1011) is 3.
+For example, the popcount of decimal 11 (binary 1011) is 3.

 Typically, Ruby programmers use goofy tricks like `num.to_s(2).count("1")` to compute this quantity.
 This is much faster, and doesn't needlessly allocate memory:

 ```ruby
 7.popcount   # => 3